esd-univr/virtualice-image/README.md

 It is designed to be used with Docker and Docker Compose, allowing for easy setup and deployment of the VirtualICE system.

 ## Prerequisites

 - Docker: Ensure you have Docker installed on your machine.
 You can download it from [Docker Install](https://docs.docker.com/get-docker/).
 - Docker Compose: This is typically included with Docker Desktop, but you can also install it separately if needed.
 Check the [Docker Compose installation guide](https://docs.docker.com/compose/install/).
+- WSL2 (for Windows users): If you are using Windows, you need to have WSL2 installed and configured.
+Follow the instructions on the [WSL installation guide](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## Getting Started
 1. **Clone the Repository**: